Neys2/Neys2/README.md

 - 👋 Hi, I’m @Neys2
 - 👀 I’m interested in working as a front-end web developer.
-- 🌱 I’m currently learning the essentials in web development as html, javascript and any kind of frameworks I'll probably need
-- 💞️ I’m looking to collaborate on any project that could give me the experience I need
 - 📫 How to reach me, you can find me on linkedin https://www.linkedin.com/in/selena-rubio-5423701aa/